topleft/google-places-basics/readme.md

 ### Part 2 - Markers and Info Windows

-> Quick Note: If you are following along with the linked Github repository, you'll see I added some bootstrap styling to class this project up a bit.
-Bootstrap is a HTML, CSS, and JavaScript library that provides numerous helper styles for creating the basis of you web site/application.
+> Quick Note: If you are following along with the linked Github repository, you'll see I added some Bootstrap styling to class this project up a bit.
+[Bootstrap](http://getbootstrap.com/) is a HTML, CSS, and JavaScript library that provides numerous helper styles for creating the basis of you web site/application.

 #### Markers